 Buyers make quick judgments, and the first impression they have about a home will be based on its curb appeal.

-“I advise clients to stand out on the street and imagine they are shopping for a home, and look at their house with a critical eye,” said Cox.
+“I advise clients to stand out on the street and imagine they are shopping for a home, and look at their house with a critical eye,” Cox said.
 “Trimmed landscaping, clean lighting and sidewalks, and a flowering potted plant can work wonders on a first impression.”

 Add a Fresh Coat of Paint

-“Paint is relatively inexpensive and can make a big difference,” said Cox.
+“Paint is relatively inexpensive and can make a big difference,” Cox said.
 “A new coat of paint in a trendy neutral color can make a house feel fresh.”

 The average cost to have a professional paint the exterior of a home is $2,816, according to HomeAdvisor.
 The investment could be well worth it if it gets your home off the market faster.